The Sūtra of the Sublime Golden Light (1)

 The Bhagavat then said to the bodhisattva mahāsattva Ruciraketu and the great assembly, “This is what you should know: the teaching that there is a passing into nirvāṇa and that there are relics is taught with an implied meaning.
 Therefore, listen one-pointedly to what that meaning is.

-“Noble one, the bodhisattvas mahāsattvas know to understand in this way, through these ten qualities, that the Tathāgata, the complete Buddha,140 teaches the ultimate great passing into nirvāṇa according to the meaning of its true nature.
+“Noble one, the bodhisattva mahāsattvas know to understand in this way, through these ten qualities, that the Tathāgata, the complete Buddha,140 teaches the ultimate great passing into nirvāṇa according to the meaning of its true nature.

 “What are these ten?